 Back to Blog

-AWS IAM Least-Privilege Design: Policy Patterns, Condition Keys, and Terraform
+AWS IAM Least-Privilege Design: Policy Patterns, Condition Keys

 Design AWS IAM policies following least-privilege principles.
 Covers resource-level permissions, condition keys for MFA and region locking, role chaining, service-linked roles, permission boundaries, Terraform IAM modules, and common over-permissive patterns to avoid.